 - Emotional Eaters: Simply eat more as a direct result of stress.

-The three groups were then given a specifically tailored diet that matched their eating style.
-The cravers were given an intermittent restricted eating plan (the 5:2 diet), the Feasters were given a high protein, low glycaemic index diet to keep them feeling as full as possible and the Emotional eaters joined a main stream slimming club.
+The three groups were given a specifically tailored diet that matched their eating style.
+The cravers had an intermittent restricted eating plan (the 5:2 diet), the Feasters were given a high protein, low glycaemic index diet to keep them feeling as full as possible and the Emotional eaters joined a main stream slimming club.

 Keep a Weight Loss Diary